ryanq47/WhisperNet/Documentation/ObsidianDocs/Left off & todo.md

 			- [ ] Error handle respective SSL errors correctly.
 				- [ ] Fix 'no attribute' errors resulting from variables being init'd wrong, or not at all.
 AKA bulletproof it
 					- Potentially fixed with 'returns' in statements in the cascade loop
+			- [ ] Modify it a bit in the SSLHander to work with env
 		- [ ] Imports: (slow) move to 'import file.py' instead of 'from whatever import whatever'
 			- This makes everything much more readable/followable in my opinion, & much more clean
 			- [x] Server.py